contact us

 The Durette Family

-After 31 years of kaleidoscope design, Luc and Sallie Durette have embraced their place in the kaleidoscope community as masters of mixed media.
+After 35 years of kaleidoscope design, Luc and Sallie Durette have embraced their place in the kaleidoscope community as masters of mixed media.
 Their kaleidoscope exteriors have evolved through various combinations of wood, glass, metals, ceramics, and acrylic lacquers.
 Equally dynamic, their interiors have evolved from stained glass wheels, to chambers showcasing objects as diverse as tumbling dried flowers, exotic, imported beads, exquisitely detailed flame-worked glass and brilliantly colored hand-coiled wires.
 Eminently successful in blending optical engineering and sculpted art into functional beauty, Luc and Sallie are always looking toward new horizons, new experiences, and new designs.
 From simple handheld scopes to sophisticated and complex table and floor standing models, their work is powerful and evocative.

 The Durettes are living and working in Friday Harbor, Washington on beautiful San Juan Island.
+Their son Noah is pursuing a career in Aviation.